Fiske Building

-The Fiske Building, located in Boston, was a 38.1 m skyscraper built by Peabody and Stearns in 1888 and demolished in 1986.
+The Fiske Building, located in Boston, was a 38.1 m skyscraper built by Peabody and Stearns in 1888 and demolished in 1986 to make way for 75 State Street.
 In 1964, five stories were added to the building, and the facade was altered with the addition of glass, black aluminum strips and horizontal blue panels, leading architectural observers to describe the building as one of the ugliest in Boston.